 In addition to power purchased from wholly owned subsidiaries and Green Energy Team, LLC, the Cooperative has agreements with other entities for the purchase of hydroelectric and solar photovoltaic power.
-Total payments under these fixed-price per MWh power purchase agreements were \$12,283,846 and \$9,987,374 during the years ended December 31, 2017 and 2016, respectively.
+Total payments under these fixed-price per MWh power purchase agreements were \$13,507,833 and \$12,283,846 during the years ended December 31, 2018 and 2017, respectively.

-In 2014, the Cooperative signed an agreement with Gay & Robinson Inc., to continue to purchase power from its existing 1.25 MW hydroelectric generating facility and to purchase power from its proposed 6 MW expansion hydroelectric generating facility, which is anticipated to be constructed in 2018 / 2019.
-This contract includes a fixed-price per MWh power purchase agreement with an initial term of 25 years once it is in commercial operation.
+In 2014, the Cooperative signed an agreement with Gay & Robinson Inc., to continue to purchase power from its existing 1.25 MW hydroelectric generating facility and to purchase power from its proposed 6 MW expansion hydroelectric generating facility, which was constructed in 2018.
+The contract includes a fixed-price per MWh power purchase agreement with an initial term of 25 years.
+The facility was placed in service January 2019.